anthobarbarich/pc2020/content/practical.md

     per order.
   question: HOW MANY TICKETS CAN I ORDER?
 - answer: Yes, you’ll be able to buy ticket at the entrance if Paradise City is not sold out.
-Last year Saturday was sold out, so we recommend buying your ticket upfront.
+Saturday was sold out last year, so we recommend buying your ticket upfront.
 Also, tickets will be 10euro more expensive at the door.
 Just so you know.
   question: IS THERE A TICKET OFFICE  AT THE FESTIVAL?